`Hits' emerge through self-organized coordination in collective response of free agents: The Model

-As agents are exposed to similar information about a movie that is up for release, they can have a common perception about its performance, measured as its predicted opening income per theater, $\theta_t$.
-If agents had perfect foresight, this will be identical to the actual opening income of the movie $g_0^t$.
-However, in general, the prediction need not be accurate.
-In fact the qualitative behavior of the model is unchanged if $\theta_t$ is chosen randomly uncorrelated with $g_0^t$.
-At any time $t$, an agent $i$ switches to the new movie if it decides that this move will result in sufficient net gain $z_{t} (i) = \theta_t - g^{t} (i)$.
-It is implemented here by representing the probability of adapting the new movie as a hyperbolic response function~\cite{Real77}:
+{\em Information available to agents.} As agents are exposed to similar information about a movie that is up for release, they can have a common perception about its performance, measured as its predicted opening income per theater, $\theta_t$.
+This is chosen at each time step from a distribution that is identical to that of $g_O^t$.
+In fact, if the agents had perfect foresight, this prediction would be identical to the actual opening income of the movie $g_O^t$, which would have resulted in either a movie releasing in all theaters or not being released in any theater.
+In general, however, predictions are rarely accurate~\cite{DeVanyWalls_04} and the results shown here are obtained for the case when the predicted income $\theta_t$ is independent of the realized income $g_O^t$.
+We later show that the qualitative behavior of the model is unchanged even when $\theta_t$ is correlated with $g_O^t$.

+{\em Dynamics of the adoption process.} At any time $t$, an agent $i$ switches to the new movie if it decides that this move will result in {a sufficiently high} net gain $z_{t} (i) = \theta_t - g^{t} (i)$, {measured as the difference between the predicted income of the new movie up for release and the income of the currently running movie.
+As $\theta_t$ is log-normally distributed with the $\mu$ and $\sigma$ of $g_O$ estimated from empirical data (see Table \ref{table1}), we normalize $z_t(i)$ by the mean of the distribution, viz. ${\rm exp} (\mu+\sigma^2/2)$.
+The action of switching (or not)} is implemented by representing the probability of adopting the new movie as a hyperbolic response function~\cite{Real77} for positive net gain $z_t(i)$: